Shinji Ikari: In other media

-In a scene from the last episode of the series, an alternate universe is presented, which has a different story from the previous episodes; in this parallel reality, Shinji lives with both his parents and is a normal middle-school student.
-He is also a protagonist in Shinji Ikari Raising Project and Neon Genesis Evangelion: Angelic Days, where he is portrayed as happier and more stable than his anime counterpart.
-This characterization is also found in Neon Genesis Evangelion: Girlfriend of Steel 2nd.

-Some spin-offs and video games have the option of pairing Shinji romantically with Asuka Langley Soryu, Rei Ayanami, Kaworu, and other characters, including his classmate Hikari Horaki and original characters such as Mana Kirishima, an extrovert transfer student first introduced in the video game Neon Genesis Evangelion: Girlfriend of Steel, and Mayumi Yamagishi, an introverted girl in the video game Neon Genesis Evangelion: 2nd Impression.
-In Neon Genesis Evangelion: Shinji Ikari Raising Project, he is presented as a childhood friend of Asuka and a distant cousin of Rei Ayanami.
-In Petit Eva: Evangelion@School, Shinji is portrayed as a boy "frightened by the idea of growing up" but popular among the students of Tokyo-3's Municipal Nerv High School.
-In Evangelion: Detective Shinji Ikari, Kaji and Kaworu are portrayed as private investigators whom Shinji asks for help and investigates a mysterious case.
+In a scene from the last episode, the series presents an alternate universe, which has a different story from the previous episodes; in this parallel reality, Shinji lives with both his parents and is a normal middle-school student.
+He is also a protagonist in Shinji Ikari Raising Project and Neon Genesis Evangelion: Angelic Days, which portray him as happier and more stable than his anime counterpart.
+Neon Genesis Evangelion: Girlfriend of Steel 2nd also uses this characterization.
+Spin-offs and video games allow players to pair Shinji romantically with Asuka Langley Soryu, Rei Ayanami, Kaworu, and other characters, including his classmate Hikari Horaki and original characters such as Mana Kirishima, an extrovert transfer student first introduced in the video game Neon Genesis Evangelion: Girlfriend of Steel, and Mayumi Yamagishi, an introverted girl in the video game Neon Genesis Evangelion: 2nd Impression.
+In Neon Genesis Evangelion: Shinji Ikari Raising Project, Shinji appears as a childhood friend of Asuka and a distant cousin of Rei Ayanami.
+In Petit Eva: Evangelion@School, Shinji appears as a boy "frightened by the idea of growing up" but popular among the students of Tokyo-3's Municipal Nerv High School.
+In Evangelion: Detective Shinji Ikari, Kaji and Kaworu work as private investigators, and Shinji asks them to help him investigate a mysterious case.

 In Neon Genesis Evangelion: Anima, set three years after The End of Evangelion with a different Instrumentality scenario, Shinji is 17 years old; he lets his hair grow and is a good friend of Rei and Asuka.
-He first pilots the Evangelion Unit-01 Type-F and, after the attack of Eva0.0 (Quatre) and the unification of his soul with Eva-01, pilots the mecha Super Evangelion and its upgrades.
-In addition to video games based on the original animated series, Shinji appears in media outside the Evangelion franchise, such as Monster Strike, Tales of Zestiria, Puzzle & Dragons, The Battle Cats, and a crossover episode of Shinkansen Henkei Robo Shinkalion, in which he is voiced by Ogata and pilots a 500 Type Eva transformable train.
+He first pilots the Evangelion Unit-01 Type-F and, after Eva0.0 (Quatre) attacks and his soul merges with Eva-01, pilots the mecha Super Evangelion and its upgrades.
+In addition to video games based on the original animated series, Shinji appears in media outside the Evangelion franchise, such as Monster Strike, Tales of Zestiria, Puzzle & Dragons, The Battle Cats, and a crossover episode of Shinkansen Henkei Robo Shinkalion, in which Ogata voices him and he pilots a 500 Type Eva transformable train.
 For Shinkalion, Ogata voiced him as a more "level-headed" character.
 He is a playable character in the Super Robot Wars crossover video-game franchise, where he and other Evangelion characters work with characters from other mecha series.
-Shinji has crushes on different characters, such as Lynn Minmay, sparking jealousy in Asuka, who tries to recapture his attention.
-In other games, Eva Unit-01 goes berserk after fighting the fourth Angel, and he fights Koji Kabuto and Mazinger Z. He later rejoins the battle against the Angels with Rei Ayanami.
+Shinji develops crushes on different characters, such as Lynn Minmay, sparking jealousy in Asuka, who tries to recapture his attention.
+In other games, Eva Unit-01 goes berserk after fighting the fourth Angel, and Shinji fights Koji Kabuto and Mazinger Z. He later rejoins the battle against the Angels with Rei Ayanami.